alejandrobolano/worklogs_jira/README.md

 ## Using

-Firstly, before using it, you must go to the settings section and insert the username and password, and then save it. **These data are not stored in plain text**.
+Firstly, before using it, you must go to the settings section and insert the username and token or password, and then save it.
+**These data are not stored in plain text**.
+Also, you must introduce Jira's URL from your Company.
 Afterwards, a message will appear confirming that the authorization is saved, allowing you to use it within the application.

 On the main screen, you can: